raspberrypilearning/flip-treat-webcards/en/step_4.md

 Add the `gradient2` class to the `<div>` that displays the heading and paragraph.

-The `gradient2` class uses a linear gradient transitioning diagonally from one colour at the top to another colour at the bottom right.
+The `gradient2` class uses a linear gradient that transitions diagonally from one colour at the top to another colour at the bottom right.

 ![Examples of gradient2 in a square transitioning from one colour at the top to another colour at the bottom right.](images/gradient2.png)